No booking fees on the app

 Brighton to London Bridge train travel guide

-Taking the train from Brighton to London Bridge is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Brighton, you can arrive at London Bridge in just 1h 1m, making it a quick and convenient option for travelling between these two places.
+The train journey from Brighton to London Bridge combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Brighton, you can get to London Bridge in just 1h 1m, making it an ideal and convenient choice for travelling between them.

 Planning and booking